The Best Home Security Systems for Pet Owners in 2025

 Choosing a Security System — Pet Owners Edition

 You’ll also want to keep an eye out for safety features.
-Security systems aren’t just for detecting break-ins.
-They can also keep you, your home, and your pets safe from dangers like fire, gas leaks, and extreme temperatures.
+Your security system should keep you, your home, and your pets safe from dangers like fire, gas leaks, and extreme temperatures.
 Some even have features that can help you locate a lost pet.

-The goal isn’t just to buy a pet-friendly system, though — the goal is also to choose a security system suitable for your security needs.
-Our top picks vary.
-You’ll see some DIY options, like SimpliSafe and Cove, as well as professionally installed and monitored options, like ADT and Vivint.
+The goal isn’t just to buy a pet-friendly system, though — the goal is also to choose a high-quality security system that works in a home with pets.
+That’s why all of our top picks are also in our list of the best security systems overall with everything from DIY options to professionally installed and monitored systems.
 There’s something for everybody, so read on to find out the best one for you.

 >> Learn More: DIY vs. Professional Installation